alexanderlee34/Getting_Cleaning_Data_Project/CodeBook.md

 tBodyGyroMean <br />
 tBodyGyroJerkMean <br />

 Note that XYZ represents the X, Y, and Z coordinates respectively.
-Each of the variables shown above has the mean ( mean() ) and the standard deviation ( std() ) values
+Each of the variables shown above has the mean() and std() (standard deviation) values

 # Data
 The cleaned dataset is based on the following given text files: